 I don't do this consciously.
 I mean I am not a plotter, but I have realized that the stories I felt were the best were the ones that have some sort of significant action every 50 pages or so.
 In romance, there might be a steamy scene and in fantasy, there should be some event, major understanding, or significant twist.

 E-readers keep your place, but page numbers are still the rule in paperback or hardcover especially if you want to discuss parts of the story with someone else who is also reading the story.

 In this example from A Pack Forms, you can see the title of the book, the page number, and my name.
 It's easy to set a doc file up to auto-fill this in the footer.
 It makes for a much more professional appearance and a better-finished product.

 If you are reading this and thinking that's too much but you still might want to write, it's Okay.
 Draft 2 Digital has awesome manuscript formatting that will handle all of that for you.
 In that case, minimal formatting on your part is all that is required.
 Type in 12 point font style Times New Roman.
 Center and bold the chapter headings at 16 point type.
 D2D will do the rest.
 No worries.

 First and Last Pages

-Other things that are important are The First Pages: the table of contents, a title page, and art pages.
+Other important things are The First Pages: the table of contents, a title page, and art pages.
 These were once the end pages in a hardcover book.
-In the realm of e-books, this art might be illustrative of some aspect of the story like a story map or a family tree, etc… I use Draft 2 Digital but other manuscript formatting software will handle all of it except the author extras like art and illustrations.
+In the realm of e-books, this art might be illustrative of some aspect of the story like a story map or a family tree, etc...
+I use Draft 2 Digital but other manuscript formatting software will handle all of it except the author extras like art and illustrations.
 Those might best be placed as pictures on the pages of the manuscript.